nixpulvis/nixpulvis.github.io/_ramblings/2018-07-11-building-a-shell-part-1.md

 100, 100, 50%)`.
 A shell **is** the right tool for more tasks than many people think (a topic for another day).

+This is part 1 of a series I'll be writing on the creation of [`oursh`][oursh], a modern POSIX compatible shell written in Rust.
 In this post I want to explain what a shell is, and build a very simple one.
 The shell we create will not be fast, or even good, but it'll work better than you might think ~50 lines of Ruby would.

 ### Shell Basics